jbcodeforce/shift_left_utils/docs/command.md

 * `list-topics`: Get the list of topics for the Kafka...
 * `list-compute-pools`: Get the complete list and detail of the...
 * `clear-logs`: Clear the CLI logs to start from a white...
+* `clean-completed-failed-statements`: Delete all statements that are failed and...

 ### `project init`